g-andrade/erlchronos/README.md

 * Ticks should be more precise, save for enormously flooded inboxes (whose processes never behave properly, in any case;)
+* For overload scenarios, the `tick_duration/2` callback can be used to easily lower tick rate;
 * Ticking logic is abstracted away.